kgdunn/pid-book/data-visualization/data-visualization.rst

 ======

 .. index::
-	pair: tables; Data visualization
+   pair: data table; visualization
+   see: table; data table

-The table is an efficient format for comparative data analysis on categorical objects.
+The data table  is an efficient format for comparative data analysis on categorical objects.
 Usually the items being compared are placed in a column, while the categorical objects are in the rows.
 The quantitative value is then placed in the intersection of the row and column: called the *cell*.
 The following examples demonstrate this.

 *	Compare monthly payments for buying or leasing various cars (categories).
 The first two columns are being compared; the other columns contain additional, secondary information.